-Your independent Everest Base Camp will offer you plenty of time to explore the hidden viewpoint for taking lots of pictures and videos.
-Furthermore, you will enjoy the freedom on your alone trek as there won’t be any restriction on your personal itinerary.
+Your independent Everest Base Camp will offer you plenty of time to explore the hidden viewpoint for take lots of pictures and videos.
+Furthermore, you will enjoy the freedom on your alone trek as there won’t be any restrictions on your personal itinerary.

 Solo Trek to Everest Base Camp Disadvantages

-One of the biggest drawbacks on your alone Everest Base Camp trek is you won’t have any first-hand knowledge about the language and culture of the region.
+One of the biggest drawbacks of your alone Everest Base Camp trek is that you won’t have any first-hand knowledge about the language and culture of the region.
 There will be chances of miscommunication during the trek between you and the local people.
-In addition, you also might be misleading or fooled by people for money due to a lack of information.
+In addition, you also might be misled or fooled by people for money due to a lack of information.

 Furthermore, tracking the trail is difficult as snowfall can cover the trails and there will be a risk of going in the wrong direction.
 On the other hand, a proper guide can lead and guide you through tricky and difficult situations on your trek.